Guide to health savings accounts (HSAs)

 Cost-sharing: Employers can require employees to pay a percentage of eligible expenses submitted for reimbursement.

 Does it require a separate bank account?
-No Yes

-Which expenses are eligible?
-All expenses listed in IRS Publication 502— however, limits can be outlined in the EOB All expenses listed in IRS Publication 502
+All expenses listed in IRS Publication 502— however, the EOB can outline the limits.

 How are they taxed?

-Reimbursements are tax-free for the employer and employee.
 Deposits are made pre-tax and withdrawals are tax-free, so long as they’re being withdrawn for qualifying medical expenses.

-Can funds be used for non-medical expenses?
+Can employees use funds for non-medical expenses?

-No Yes, but employees younger than 65 will pay income taxes plus an additional 20% tax penalty.
+Yes, but employees younger than 65 will pay income taxes plus an additional 20% tax penalty.

 Employees 65+ aren’t subject to a penalty but still pay income taxes.